Trade guide

 A standard bathroom refit takes 5-10 days depending on complexity.
 This includes stripping out the old bathroom, first fix plumbing, tiling, fitting sanitary ware, and final connections.
 En-suites are quicker (3-5 days), large family bathrooms longer (7-14 days).

-Can I specialize in just tiling for bathrooms?▼
+Can I specialise in just tiling for bathrooms?▼

-Yes, many tradespeople specialize in bathroom tiling only, working alongside plumbers and electricians.
+Yes, many tradespeople specialise in bathroom tiling only, working alongside plumbers and electricians.
 However, offering a complete bathroom service (plumbing + tiling) allows you to earn more and control the full project.

 Is bathroom fitting recession-proof?▼